Last Updated on: 8th May 2025, 03:48 am

 Bakersfield Has Dozens of Great Parks

-Bakersfield is a Day Trip Away from Everything
+Bakersfield Is a Day Trip Away From Everything

-There’s plenty to see and do in Bakersfield like hockey games, concerts, and shopping.
+There’s plenty to see and do in Bakersfield, like hockey games, concerts, and shopping.
 When you’re looking for more adventure or big-city nightlife, Bakersfield is just a day trip away from even more excitement.

 Bakersfield’s Affordable Housing Market